 Consider the latter case.
 Energy can be thought of as a measure of constraint satisfaction--when all the constraints are satisfied, the energy is lowest.
+Energy represents the cumulative tension between competing and cooperating constraints.
 In this case, one usually wants to find the absolute least global energy.
 In contrast, for memory applications, we want to find local minima in the energy.
 Below, we give an example of a Hopfield net which tries to simultaneously satisfy several constraints to solve a random dot stereogram.
 In this case, if E(V) ends up in a local minimum, that is usually not a good solution.
 Later we will learn ways to get out of local minimum for constraint satisfaction problems.

-Basic structure
+■ Basic structure

 The (discrete) Hopfield network structure consists of TLUs, essentially McCulloch-Pitts model neurons, connected to each other.
-To follow Hopfield's notation, let T{ij} be the synaptic weight from neuron j to neuron i.
-Let V_i be the activity level (zero or one) of unit i.
+To follow Hopfield's notation, let $T{ij}$ be the synaptic weight from neuron j to neuron i.
+Let $V_i$ be the activity level (zero or one) of unit i.